michaeljoseph/changes/README.md

   changes -h | --help

 Options:
   --new-version=<ver>        Specify version.
   -p --patch                 Patch-level version increment.
   -m --minor                 Minor-level version increment.
   -M --major                 Minor-level version increment.

   -h --help                  Show this screen.

   --pypi=<pypi>              Use alternative package index --dry-run                  Prints the commands that would have been executed.
-  --skip-changelog      For the release task: should the changelog be generated
+  --skip-changelog           For the release task: should the changelog be
-                        and committed?
+                             generated and committed?
-  --tox                 Use tox instead of nosetests --test-command=<cmd>  Command to use to test the newly installed package --debug               Debug output.
+  --tox                      Use `tox` instead of the default: `nosetests` --test-command=<cmd>       Command to use to test the newly installed package --version-prefix=<prefix>  Specify a prefix for version number tags --debug                    Debug output.

 The commands do the following: changelog     Generates an automatic changelog from your commit messages bump_version  Increments the __version__ attribute of your module's __init__ test          Runs your tests with nosetests install       Attempts to install the sdist tag           Tags your git repo with the new version number upload        Uploads your project with setup.py clean sdist upload pypi          Attempts to install your package from pypi release       Runs all the previous commands
 ```

 The default workflow is to run the `changelog` command to autogenerate